 - Because 96 percent of our graduated teachers stay in the Gulf Coast region starting in their first year, our alumni are a major force of local transformation.
-Nearly 440 students completed our teacher preparation progam in 2016.
+More than 350 students completed our teacher preparation program in 2017.

 - The college has more than 40 years of robust school district partnerships through the Houston Area Teacher Center (HATC).
 The consortium includes 30-plus participating school districts.

 - The college ranks in the nation’s top 1 percent of undergraduate programs that prepare elementary school teachers and the top 3 percent of graduate preparation programs, based on an analysis from the National Council on Teacher Quality (NCTQ).

 - Our online graduate education program is ranked No. 5 in the nation by U.S. News & World Report.

 The University of Houston College of Education is committed to continuous assessment and improvement of our teacher education program.
 The data below provides a snapshot of the program's impact as outlined by CAEP.

 - Impact on pre-K-12 student learning